Cretan food and drink combines simplicity and taste...

 Meat production in Crete appears to have escaped the commercialisation that has blighted animal husbandry in more “developed“ parts of the world.
 Free range animals can be seen all over the Island.
 You won’t have to go far to see a flock of chickens scampering freely in an open space near a farm.

-One thing that struck us immediately we came to Crete was how tasty the meat is.
+One thing that struck us immediately when we first came to Crete was how tasty the meat was.

 Raki, or Tsikoudia